 🌡️ Internal Temp Guide:

-- Target Texture: We aim for “Fork Tender”, usually around 203°F (95°C) where collagen melts.
+- Target Texture: We aim for “Fork Tender”, usually around 203°F (95°C) where the tough collagen melts beautifully.

 - Visual Check: The meat should slide off a fork with zero resistance.